 In 2006, a chapter of KIROS was added in Seattle.
 This group has met in downtown locations and at Seattle Pacific University.
 In 2009, a chapter was added in Tacoma.
 For two years, an East Sound Chapter met in Silverdale.
 From the beginning, KIROS welcomed men and women from various roles and types of business.

 The purpose of KIROS has sharpened over the years.
-KIROS began primarily as a connecting group (building relationships amongst the faith-based business community), Career Connections was added in 2004 to encourage and enable those who were unemployed during the downturn, and continues to be offered following the breakfast meetings in Bellevue.
+KIROS began primarily as a connecting group (building relationships amongst the faith-based business community), Transitions was added in 2004 to encourage and enable those who were unemployed during the downturn, and continues to be offered following the breakfast meetings in Bellevue.

 A code of conduct was created to encourage relationships to develop before pursuing opportunity.
 Gradually KIROS migrated to an emphasis on preparing Christians in business to have a positive impact for the Kingdom of God through their work.
 The statement of faith was changed to include two elements: The Nicene Creed was selected for the essentials of faith, its broad acceptance by the Christian community, and its deep historical roots; and a statement about God’s purpose for business, affirming the call of God for many in business.
 Over the years, carefully selected speakers from many levels in business have shared their call to business and the insights God has given them through the Scripture and their experiences.
 KIROS is led by an all-volunteer board of directors, including the chapter directors for each location.
 Each chapter is seeking to build community within its geographic area.
 The monthly meetings in each location are run by volunteers on a “break even” basis.